sychotixdev/PoEHUD-1/README.md

 Without writing to it so no map hack, disabling particles, zoom hack, fullbright.

 ### Donation Info
-Donations can be made [here](https://www.paypal.me/TehCheat)  Please include a message with your OC user name, if you have one.
+Donations can be made via Paypal [here](https://www.paypal.me/TehCheat) and also through StreamLabs [here](https://twitch.streamlabs.com/thecheatoc).
+Please include a message with your OC user name, if you have one.

 ### Keyboard Info